 - 1. Recall the size and structure of the Milky Way, such as distribution of star clusters - 2.
 Describe the density wave model of spiral arms and how it results in stellar formation - 3.
 Account for the rotation curve of galaxies via the idea of dark matter - 4.
 Recall the Shapley-Curtis Debate and differing arguments from each side - 5.
 Give a brief account of Hubble's classification in his tuning fork diagram as well as various types of galaxies. - 6.
-Be familiar with galaxy clusters and the Local Group - 7.
 Understand the processes behind galaxy mergers, collisions, and interactions, as well as how this affects galaxy evolution. - 7.
-Understand the mechanism of radio galaxies with active galactic nuclei - 8.
+Understand the mechanism of radio galaxies with active galactic nuclei. - 8.
 Account for radio lobes and galactic jets with superluminal motion - 9.
-Distinguish between Seyfert galaxies, quasars and blazars

-- 10. Understand the difference between hot dark matter and cold dark matter, and their significance in the formation of galaxies - 11.
-Be familiar with Superclusters and voids in the cosmic sense
+Distinguish between Seyfert galaxies, quasars and blazars - 10.
+Understand the difference between hot dark matter and cold dark matter, and their significance in the formation of galaxies - 11.
+Be familiar with galaxy clusters, Superclusters and cosmic voids